DC attorney general weighs legal viability of charging Trump under local statute - KRDO

 DC attorney general weighs legal viability of charging Trump under local statute

-Lawyers inside the Washington, DC attorney general’s office are working to determine if it is legally viable to use district statutes to charge former President Donald Trump for his alleged role in the insurrection.
+Lawyers inside the Washington, DC, attorney general’s office are investigating whether former President Donald Trump’s alleged role in the insurrection at the US Capitol violated district law.

 The debate is taking place one month after Attorney General Karl Racine first floated the idea of charging Trump.
-A person familiar with the deliberations inside the attorney general’s office pointed to the flurry of details that have emerged since the Capitol attack, noting that it is the attorney general’s responsibility to investigate all evidence of illegal incitement of violence.
+A spokesperson for the attorney general’s office pointed to the flurry of details that have emerged since the Capitol attack, noting that it is the attorney general’s responsibility to investigate all evidence of illegal incitement of violence.

 Trump’s alleged role in inciting the violence that left multiple people dead has been aired before Congress and in the courts.
 Impeachment managers have played video linking the former President’s words to the rioters’ violent actions.
 Prosecutors have told federal judges around the country that accused insurrectionists have repeatedly pointed to Trump as the one who was giving them direction.

-Racine’s lawyers are weighing those facts, but also carefully examining the legal challenges, and probabilities of a successful prosecution, if they move forward with charging the former President with a misdemeanor, according to a person familiar with the decision.
+Racine’s lawyers are weighing those facts, but also carefully examining the legal challenges, and probabilities of a successful prosecution, if they move forward with charging the former President with a misdemeanor, according to the spokesperson.

-This person described the deliberations among lawyers as aiming to be quick, but not rushed, and said that the impeachment trial schedule is not factoring into their timeline.
+The deliberations among lawyers are aiming to be quick, but not rushed, and the impeachment trial schedule is not factoring into their timeline.

 Instead, lawyers are looking at all potential legal hurdles, while closely examining the facts and the law.

-Note: This story has been updated with additional details from the Washington, DC, attorney general’s office.